natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-4EJ%20ADTW.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
-The F-4EJ Phantom is well-suited for any in-game situation.
-For attacking ground targets, the plane is armed with an assortment of bombs and rockets, and against air targets, players may employ the vehicle's deadly air-to-air missiles and frontal cannon.
+The F-4EJ Phantom is well-suited for ground attacks, with a generous amount of options for bombs and rockets.
+Against air targets, players may employ the vehicle's air-to-air missiles and deadly frontal cannon.
 If desired, three externally-mounted gun pods may be equipped, but note that these may not be useful in all situations.
 Although they will undoubtedly increase the vehicle's destructive capabilities, they also appreciably hinder flight performance.
 In many situations, one front-facing cannon is all that is required to dispatch an opponent aircraft.
-As for the missiles, the ones used by this plane are among the best in the game, comparable to the [[R-60]] missiles equipped by the [[MiG-21MF (Germany)]] and the [[MiG-21SMT]].
+As for the infrared missiles, the ones used by this plane are decent in the game, comparable to the [[R-60]] missiles equipped by the [[MiG-21MF (Germany)]] and the [[MiG-21SMT]].

 Thanks to its leading-edge flaps, the F-4EJ is more manoeuvrable than the [[F-4C Phantom II]].
 Because of this, it can calmly deal with more intense dogfight situations than its predecessor.
 As with all top-tier fighter jets, extended turn fights should be avoided since they bleed much speed out of this heavy aircraft and leave the pilot defenceless against nearby vultures.
 Specifically, watch out for the [[J35D]] ''Draken'', which will beat any of its contemporaries in an extended turn, and also keep an eye on nearby [[Mitsubishi T-2]] pilots: although the T-2 doesn't do well in extended turns, it can pull a significant angle of attack in the first few moments of a turn fight.
 The [[F-4E Phantom II]] can also be considered a threat as it includes leading-edge slats not found on the F-4EJ.